usysrc/lurses/README.md

 # Lurses

-Lurses is a lightweight, pure Lua implementation inspired by the curses library.
+Inspired by the curses library but in 'pure' Lua.
 It provides basic terminal manipulation capabilities for creating text-based user interfaces.

 ## Features